Dr. Strangelove-1964

 The Cuban Missile Crisis was fresh in viewers’ minds when this film was released, and President John F. Kennedy was recently assassinated.
 The United States and the Soviet Union were hardly best buddies.

-The film was a robust offering not just for the timing but also because the political satire in the film was fresh.
-Unintentionally clever is the ironic controversy that exists between the two leaders of the nation nearly sixty years after the film was released.
+The film was a robust offering because the political satire was fresh.
+Unintentionally clever is the ironic controversy between the two leaders nearly sixty years after the film was released.

-Each glisten with goodness as the actor chomps at the bit, making them precise and unique, careful never to stray too far overboard into ridiculousness.
+Each glistens with goodness as the actor chomps at the bit, making them precise and unique, careful never to stray too far overboard into ridiculousness.

 Director Stanley Kubrick wisely chooses black-and-white cinematography with stellar results and prominent filmmaking techniques.

-The film, as creative and progressive as many 1960s films started to become as the decade blossomed, feels like it could have been made in the 1940s.
+As creative and progressive as many 1960s films started to become as the decade blossomed, it feels like it could have been made in the 1940s.

 Kubrick, well known for masterpieces such as The Shining (1980) and 2001: A Space Odyssey (1968) delivers perhaps the oddest film in his catalog with Dr. Strangelove.